-Subcommittee chair Massimo Menchini, Fabio Bonomo, Mike McCauley, and Konstantinos Sergakis.
+Subcommittee acting chair Konstantinos Sergakis, Mike McCauley, and Alia Fazal.
 The mandate of the Subcommittee is to:

-- Draft a periodic survey of stakeholders, including institutional investors, issuers, policymakers, NGOs and others, with the help of the Independent Researcher.
-The Subcommittee chose not to pursue this in 2022 but will reexamine this possibility when the ground is fertile for a new survey; and - Manage the date, time, content, participation, and format of an annual open forum for stakeholders-with panels of regulators, institutional investors, and issuers-to share perspectives on the Principles and the industry.
+• Draft a periodic survey of stakeholders, including institutional investors, issuers, policymakers, NGOs and others, with the help of the Independent Researcher.
+The Subcommittee chose not to pursue this in 2023 but will reexamine this possibility when the ground is fertile for a new survey; and

+• Manage the date, time, content, participation, and format of an annual open forum for stakeholders-with panels of regulators, institutional investors, and issuers-to share perspectives on the Principles and the industry.